paulsinclair51/briteTest/docs/LiteTest_Glossary.md

 - `report`: See `test report`.
 - `report format`: The output structure produced by LiteTest test runs.
+- `report header`: Lines of text at the beginninge of `test report` that include the `report` title, timestamp, etc.
 - `runner`: For LiteTest, see `test runner`.
 For GitHub, A machine or environment that executes the jobs defined in a GitHub Actions workflow.
   A runner provides the operating system, tools, and runtime needed to